 From a tiny 15 rows of vines planted in 1867, the 2014 Best’s Thomson Family Great Western Shiraz is a “truly glorious wine” from the Grampians in Victoria, only released in the best years.

 Of course, Henschke, the Eden Valley family winery with an incredible pedigree, would eventually appear here.
 The 2012 Henschke Hill of Grace gets the gong for its profound sense of place, elegance and history – the crown jewel of an outstanding range and a “magnificent, flawless wine”.

 It was a surprise to many when a riesling received a 99-point score from James, as he had never awarded a white wine so highly before.
 Even more surprising was the price of this wine, retailing for just $35.
-The 2017 Duke’s Vineyard Magpie Hill Reserve Riesling is the reigning Wine of the Year and a stellar example of what the Great Southern can do with this variety.
+The 2017 Duke’s Vineyard Magpie Hill Reserve Riesling is a stellar example of what the Great Southern can do with this variety.

 Western Australia’s West Cape Howe Wines prides itself on showcasing the best of the state’s regions, and it does so with aplomb.
 Its extensive range of wines regularly over-delivers.

 Another west-coast star, former Winery of the Year winner Larry Cherubino Wines continues to impress.
 Consistency and high-quality fruit are key.

 Clare Valley’s Grosset is one of Australia’s most premium wineries.
 As James says, though, on a world scale, these wines are significantly underpriced.
 Winemaker Jeffrey Grosset is famed for his riesling, but he also makes excellent chardonnay, pinot noir, and white blends.